chernolabs/forensIT/README.md

 library(pedprobr)
 ```

-In the provided code, several steps are taken to set up a simulation and visualization of a pedigree with marker information.
+In the code below, several steps are taken to set up a simulation and visualization of a pedigree with marker information.

-First, a random seed value of 123457 is set to ensure reproducibility of random processes in the code.
+First, a seed value of 123457 is set to ensure reproducibility of random processes in the code.

 Next, the variable freqs is assigned the first 15 markers obtained by applying the getfreqs() function to the "Argentina" dataset.
 The lapply() function is used to filter out values that are not equal to zero.